Jonejabari/express-project/README.md

-This is the backend-api using express.
-The documetation is there.
+This is the backend-api using nodejs.
+The documetation is available for better clarification.